PaloAltoNetworks/terraform-ansible-intro/docs/lab-terraform.md

   **Note**:  there are multiple resources you can use to accomplish this, feel free to use whichever resource you want to use.

+## Cleanup

+Once you're done, make sure to perform `terraform destroy` to remove the config in preparation for the Ansible lab.

 ## Solutions